Are you dealing with short naps? Let’s talk about how crib hour can help turn things around and get your baby longer naps!

 If your baby isn’t upset while they’re laying awake, I wouldn’t intervene at all.
 Just let them hang out, and they might drift back off to sleep!

 Keep in mind that your presence can be especially stimulating for naps.
-You can use your sleep training method or do full extinction for the middle of naps.
+You can use your sleep training method or do full extinction method for the middle of naps.

 Does Awake Time in the Crib Count?